-GPRS and GSM modems are now being designed into CompactFlash (CF) cards for use in PDAs and other portable devices.
-However, the CF card specification limits the CF+ current drain of the card to much less than a typical transmitter requires.
+GPRS and GSM modems are now being designed into Mini PCI cards for use in notebook computers.
+However, the specification limits the current drain of the card to much less than a typical transmitter requires.
 This application brief describes a solution to this problem, using a cap-XX supercapacitor to power the transmitter without exceeding the maximum input current requirement.
-This improves the efficiency, while reducing costs when compared with a solution utilising tantalum capacitors with a DC-DC converter.
+This improves the efficiency, while reducing costs compared with a solution using tantalum capacitors with a DC-DC converter.